Global Flipchart #11

 Zena-Gabrielle Hailu asked IAF members and fellow facilitators: What’s in your toolbox for process design?
 Answers ranged from philosophies to hands-on methods.

-Van Lai-DuMone presents a list of good Facilitation Resources Online for moments when we are out of ideas for our session design - and the IAF Methods Database has been exhausted.
+Van Lai-DuMone presents a list of good Facilitation Resources Online for moments when we are out of ideas for our session design - and the IAF Methods Library has been exhausted.